AcademySoftwareFoundation/OpenRV/docs/rv-manuals/rv-opencolorio-integrations.md

 ## OpenColorIO Development Integration Notes

-RV has new OpenColorIO (OCIO) integration.
+RV has OpenColorIO (OCIO) integration.

 You can use OCIO nodes in addition to or in place of RV’s "native" nodes in the Linearize, Color, Look, and Display pipelines.
 In each case OCIO can be used to convert from an incoming and outgoing color space with a user defined OCIO context.
 OCIO requires some work to set up and should be considered an advanced feature.
 Large facilities may find OCIO particularily useful in RV when used in conjunction with Nuke, Mari, or other products which support it.